Skip to content

 permanent: true

-Then we need to create an empty json file where TLS certificates will be stored
+Then we need to create an empty JSON file where TLS certificates will be stored

 acme.json